Setting up debusine-worker

 Introduction

-is a daemon that connects (via HTTP API and WebSockets) to a
+debusine-worker is a daemon that connects (via HTTP API and WebSockets) to a

 Debusine server, waits for tasks and executes tasks locally.

-Currently it supports sbuild
+Currently it supports sbuild tasks.

 Initial setup

-package.
+Install the debusine-worker package.
 To know what the package does

 during installation see the What does the package does on installation section.
 Follow